SpenceKonde/megaTinyCore/README.md

 ### [Making a cheap UPDI programmer](MakeUPDIProgrammer.md)

 # megaTinyCore
 Arduino core for the tinyAVR 0-series and 1-series chips.
 These parts have an improved architecture, with improved peripherals and improved execution time for certain instructions (similar to megaAVR 0-series chips like the ATmega4809 as used on Nano Every and Uno Wifi Rev. 2) in low-cost, small packages of the ATtiny line.
 All of these parts feature a full hardware UART, SPI and TWI interface, and the 1-series parts have a DAC for analog output as well.
-Moreover, these parts are *cheap* - the highest end parts, the 3216 and 3217, with 32k of flash and 2k of SRAM (same as the atmega328p used in Uno/Nano/ProMini!) run just over $1 USD, and under $.90 in quantity - less than many 8k classic AVR ATtiny parts (AVR architecture, at a PIC price).
-All of these parts will run at 20MHz (at 5v) without an external crystal.
+Moreover, these parts are *cheap* - the highest end parts, the 3216 and 3217, with 32k of flash and 2k of SRAM (same as the atmega328p used in Uno/Nano/ProMini!) run just over $1 USD, and under $.90 in quantity - less than many 8k classic AVR ATtiny parts (AVR instruction sets, at a PIC price).
+All of these parts will run at 20MHz (at 5v) without an external crystal, and accurately enough for UART communication!

 These use a UPDI programmer, not traditional ISP like the classic ATtiny parts did.
 One can be made from a classic AVR Uno/Nano/Pro Mini - see [Making a UPDI programmer](MakeUPDIProgrammer.md).

 The Optiboot serial bootloader is now supported (as of 1.1.1) on these parts, allowing them to be programmed via a serial port.
 See the Optiboot section below for more information on this, and the relevant options.
 Installing the bootloader does require a UPDI programmer.
 In the near future, I will be selling pre-bootloaded boards on Tindie.

-For this core to work when installed manually, and via board manager for 1.0.1 and earlier, **you must install the official Arduino megaAVR board package** using board manager - this is required to get the compiler and correct version of avrdude installed.
-If you receive an error similar to "avr-g++: error: device-specs/specs-attiny402: No such file or directory", that indicates that the Arduino megaAVR board package is not installed.
-As of 1.0.2, this is no longer required if installed via board manager.
-It is still required for a manual installation.
-**Currently it looks like manual installs will need an additional step to get the compiler improvements; we are currently working on determining what these are - it will be sorted out closer to 2.0.4 release.**
+This core depends on the 7.3.0-atmel3.6.1-arduino7 version of the toolchain.
+For this core to work when installed manually, one of the following must be true:
+* Using Arduino 1.8.13, without having downgraded the Official Arduino AVR Boards package using board manager (version 1.8.13 introduces compelling UX improvements and is strongly recommended)
+* Using Arduino 1.8.13, with [MegaCoreX](https://github.com/MCUdude/MegaCoreX) 1.0.4 installed using board manager
+* Using older version of Arduino, with the Official Arduino AVR Boards package updated to 1.8.3, or [MegaCoreX](https://github.com/MCUdude/MegaCoreX) 1.0.4 installed using board manager

 ## Supported Parts (click link for pinout diagram and details)
 * [ATtiny3217,1617,817,417](megaavr/extras/ATtiny_x17.md)